I grew up in a place where, at a very early age, girls are encouraged to be “girly” and boys are encouraged to be “manly”. Like, cartoonishly so.

 What my family never knew is that I was smuggling books into the deer woods.
 In the morning, before leaving the house, I’d stick something into a concealed pocket…usually a paperback of some sort, Stephen King, Asimov, Dickens…as the years went by, philosophy got worked into the mix.
 Me, dressed in camouflage and a bright orange smock, perched on a rickety deer stand, eating a pecan log from Stuckey’s, perusing Schopenhauer.
 If a deer strolled into the scene, I’d rattle the pages to scare it off.

 I had zero interest in shooting stuff.
 Having been with family during their successful hunts, I knew how the rest of the day would go after a kill.
 It would be a messy, bloody day.
-Pass.
-I surreptitiously tucked books away, enjoyed my day alone and made sure all living creatures in my vicinity were safe.
-I didn’t need the hassle.
+This was a pass for me.
+I surreptitiously tucked books away, enjoyed my day alone and made sure all living creatures in my vicinity were safe (admittedly, for selfish reasons; I just didn’t want the hassle).

 On the other side of those years: